-I have been using new camera for over 2 months.
+I have been using a new camera for over 2 months.
 As I was writing

-In this article I would like to show you what can you do with non RAW images saved in your camera.
+In this article, I would like to show you what can you do with non-RAW images saved in your camera.
 You will learn how to create your own base of painting and how to get comics photos.
-Obviously you must be aware the battery endurance.
-Once produceer says
+Obviously, you must be aware of battery endurance.
+Once the producer says

-about 600 shots, he has it mind just taking photos without live view.
-When you start modify your photos using the screen the battery is running out so quickly.
+about 600 shots, he has it mind just taking photos without a live view.
+When you start modifying your photos using the screen the battery is running out so quickly.

-It’s hard to say how many photos you can take beside with modifying previously saved images, however I guess that you can keep the camera screen switched on for 2-3 hours.
+It’s hard to say how many photos you can take beside modifying previously saved images, however, I guess that you can keep the camera screen switched on for 2-3 hours.

 Refers to the main source and the D5300 interface I would